 Day 6: Carmel to San Luis Obispo (215km, approximately 3 hours)

 You are now lucky enough to be embarking on the most picturesque drive of your whole trip.
-This is another day that benefits from an early start, as there are endless places to stop and enjoy.
-You will soon reach the famous Big Sur, where you will drive over enormous bridges, with cliff faces plunging into the Pacific Ocean, hidden coves and bays, and luckily, some handy lay-by’s to pull into.
+This is another day that benefits from an early start, as there are countless places to stop and enjoy.
+You will soon reach the famous Big Sur, where you will drive over enormous bridges, with cliff faces plunging into the Pacific Ocean, hidden coves and bays, and luckily, some handy lay-bys to pull into.

-A great place to stop is Julia Pfeiffer Burns State Park, where you can go to the 80 foot waterfall, enjoy panoramic ocean views, and walk some of the trails.
+A great place to stop is Julia Pfeiffer Burns State Park, where you can go to the 80-foot waterfall, enjoy panoramic ocean views, and walk some of the trails.
 This drive really is spectacular, so take your time and enjoy the ride.

-Upon arrival in San Luis Obispo (the happiest town in America!), you will check into your hotel for 1 night.
+Upon arrival in San Luis Obispo (the happiest town in America!), you will check into your hotel for one night.
 The town has a great feel to it, and some lovely restaurants to enjoy after a hard days travel.